-Facts: The facts are the same as for Example 1 except that after agreeing the Terms of Engagement, which provides for a Valuation Engagement, during the course of performing the Valuation, the Member becomes aware of a limitation.
+Facts: The facts are the same as for Example 1 except that after agreeing the Terms of Engagement, which provides for a Valuation Engagement, during the course of performing the Valuation the Member becomes aware of a limitation.
 The Member intended to value the equity in the company using the income approach and for that purpose intended to estimate the company's expected future cash flows.
 The Member made relevant enquiries of the Client for the purpose of estimating the expected future cash flows.
 However, the Client decided not to respond to the Member's enquiries but instead instructed the Member to adopt the Client's existing forecast of cash flows so as to contain professional costs.

-Analysis: The Member was initially engaged to perform a Valuation and to provide a Valuation Report, which together constitute a Valuation Engagement.
+Analysis: The Member was initially engaged to perform a Valuation and to provide a Valuation Report, which constitutes a Valuation Engagement.
 The Client's subsequent instruction to adopt the Client's existing forecast of cash flows amounts to a limitation on the scope of work because it restricts the Member's freedom to employ the Valuation Procedures that are reasonable and appropriate taking into consideration all relevant facts and circumstances of the Engagement and the instruction could have a material impact on the estimate of value.
 Accordingly, from that moment the Engagement ceased to be a Valuation Engagement and became a Limited Scope Valuation Engagement.
-The performance of the Limited Scope Valuation Engagement is a Valuation Service.